leongersen/noUiSlider/README.md

 -------------------------------------

-**Quick note (July 10, 2015):** I'll be on vacantion for the next three months, so support on this library will be very limited.
+**Quick note (July 10, 2015):** I'll be on vacation for the next three months, so support on this library will be very limited.
 I'm sorry for any inconvenience caused.
 I'll get back to you *asap*.

 -------------------------------------